 This episode was originally posted on June 11, 2021.

 Some people just have a way about them.
 They walk into a room and everyone knows that they’re a leader.
 Now, if you could only bottle that essence up and use it for yourself...

 According to Brooke Vuckovic, a clinical professor of leadership at the Kellogg School, you can.
 Here’s the formula: Executive presence is equal to credibility plus ease, all divided by ego.

 “Executive presence doesn’t measure your merit.
-It doesn’t measure that intellect or that horsepower,” Vuckovic says.
+It doesn’t measure that intellect or that horsepower,” Vuckovic said at The Insightful Leader Live webinar on the topic.
 “What executive presence does is it measures your capacity to translate out all of your creativity, all of your good ideas, all of your deep expertise.”

 In this episode of The Insightful Leader, we hear from Vuckovic about how to exude an executive presence that’s all your own.

 Jessica LOVE: Some people just SEEM like leaders.
 But have you ever wondered why?

 Brooke VUCKOVIC: This topic I love to teach on, and to talk about because it’s one of those topics that we all throw around...the term executive presence...all the time, and yet we don’t quite know what it means when we’re pressed to define that.